KeithWilliamsGMIT/3rd-Year-Project/README.md

 For more information you can see the [Wiki](https://github.com/KeithWilliamsGMIT/3rd-Year-Project/wiki) for this project.

+A video demonstrating how to use the application is available at [https://www.youtube.com/watch?v=3FTCXMDS6hA](https://www.youtube.com/watch?v=3FTCXMDS6hA).

 #### Setup
 This section of the documentation describes how to setup and run the application.
 First clone the repository.